Entanglement growth in the dark intervals of a locally monitored free-fermion chain: Entanglement growth, dark periods and bath disentangling

 Although detrimental for entanglement, quantum jumps play a key role in resetting the state onto which the non-Hermitian evolution will act on, allowing extensive entanglement to be generated.
 This resetting turns out to be substantial, even though the jump operator acts only on a single site of the system - a kind of orthogonality catastrophe.
 To understand this point we look at the dynamics of the free fermion energy $E(t)=\expval{H_0}{\psi_\xi(t)}$ along a quantum trajectory and compare it to the evolution of the entanglement entropy, see Fig.~\ref{fig:ent_to_ener} (b).
+As shown in Fig.~\ref{fig:ent_to_ener} (e), when sampling the energy variation, $\Delta E_\mathrm{qj}$ across an event we observe a bimodal distribution, one mode for large energy variations and one mode for small ones.
+We separate these two behaviors by introducing $\Delta E_\mathrm{cut}$ as the point where the distribution displays a minimum between the modes.

-We observe two qualitatively different kinds of behaviors associated to each quantum jump, depending on whether a large or a small energy variation, $\Delta E_\mathrm{qj}$, is seen across the event.
-The former occurs usually after a long dark period and is correlated with large change in the entanglement entropy variation between the event and the following one, $\Delta S = \Delta S_\mathrm{qj} + \Delta S_\mathrm{nH}$ \cite{Note1}.
+These energy variations are correlated to the entanglement changes, large ones occurring usually after a long dark period and come with a large change in the entanglement entropy variation between the event and the following one, $\Delta S = \Delta S_\mathrm{qj} + \Delta S_\mathrm{nH}$( these quantities are defined in Fig.~\ref{fig:ent_to_ener}).
 Indeed, if we now sample the statistics of entanglement entropy changes conditioned on the amount of energy variation, we see two different behaviors (Fig.~\ref{fig:ent_to_ener}~(d)).
 Most of weak energy variations typically do not affect entanglement entropy, while the large ones induce a finite net increase, corresponding to the histogram $P_{\Delta E_\mathrm{qj}>\Delta E_\mathrm{cut}}(\Delta S)$ peaked around a finite non-zero value.